Last Updated on August 25, 2020 by Christopher G Mendla

 WordPress 5.5 added many features that provide functionality that previously required plugins.
 You should review your site periodically to determine if WordPress has replaced the functions of a plugin

-The question becomes “What plugins do I need for my WordPress site?”.
-When you are choosing plugins, the best way to do so is from the Add New in the Plugins area.
-When you do that, you will see an indications of
+When you are choosing plugins, the best way to do so is from the “Add New” link in the Plugins area.
+When you do that, you will see an indications of:

 This is probably one of the most critical plugins and should be one of the first that you install.
 Due to the popularity and number of WordPress sites, new sites are targets for hackers.
 They will start attacking a site within hours of it being launched.